 Melissa Errico is a Tony Award-nominated Broadway actress, singer, and author.
 Touring the world with her inimitable thematic concerts, from Singapore to Paris to San Francisco and beyond, she has built a unique niche in the world of theater and jazz – so much so that when Steven Reineke, principal conductor of the New York Pops, introduced her Carnegie Hall debut, he announced that “Melissa Errico is a unique force in the musical life of New York City: a Broadway star, a concert artist, and an author who regularly contributes essays to The New York Times.
 There’s really no one like her!”
 The Times itself summed up her appeal simply: “Any chance to hear Melissa Errico sing is a chance worth taking.”

-Her concerts in the past year alone have included a Paris duet in 2023 with her frequent singing partner Isabelle Georges, broadcast nationally on Radio France, followed by a sold-out cabaret at the historic Le Bal Blomet.
+Her concerts in the past two years have included a Paris duet with her frequent singing partner Isabelle Georges, broadcast nationally on RadioFrance, followed by a sold-out cabaret at the historic Le Bal Blomet, and a return national broadcast on Radio France in December 2025.
 In that same summer, she opened for music icon George Benson at the Montreal Jazz Festival.
-A writer from London Jazz News wrote that: “Errico was energized, making sure with every breath that she would get the audience in the 3000-seater Pelletier really on her side.
-Every high note was heroically held, and she got a standing ovation from this audience.
-Montreal audiences always want to show their warmth, and this one made her deservedly welcome.”
+A writer from London Jazz News wrote that: “Every high note was heroically held, and she got a standing ovation from this audience.”

-A uniquely wide-ranging performer, a specialist in the seemingly very different musics of Stephen Sondheim and Michel Legrand, her 2018 album, Sondheim Sublime, was called by The Wall Street Journal “The best all-Sondheim album ever recorded,” and her November Carnegie Hall debut performance included three Sondheim numbers, including “Losing My Mind” and “Move On.”
+A uniquely wide-ranging performer, a specialist in the seemingly very different musics of Stephen Sondheim and Michel Legrand, her 2018 album, “Sondheim Sublime” was called by The Wall Street Journal “The best all-Sondheim album ever recorded,” and her 2024 “Sondheim In The City” was dubbed by The New York Times “a New York tour of thrill and heartbreak.”
+Her November Carnegie Hall debut performance included three Sondheim numbers, including “Losing My Mind” and “Move On.”
+In January 2026, Melissa was one of a handful of artists — including Judy Collins, Mandy Patinkin, and Renée Fleming — invited by The New York Times to choose a favorite Sondheim song for its feature “5 Minutes That Will Make You Love Sondheim.”
 On the other shore of her expertise, in 2019 she wrote the eulogy for Legrand in The New York Times and was the only American performer asked to appear at the now-legendary two-day memorial concert at Paris’ Le Grand Rex.

 Though a constant in the New York theater, she has become equally known for her music and concert work worldwide, with sold-out concert dates from Ravinia to Caramoor and Wolf Trap — including the 92nd Street Y, Joe’s Pub, Town Hall, and Lincoln Center’s Allen Room.
 Errico’s history with Sondheim began when he selected her to star as Dot in Sunday In The Park With George at The Kennedy Center, then as Clara in Passion at Classic Stage Company; then in the NY City Center Encores! production of Do I Hear A Waltz?
 In 2020, she sang “Children and Art” in the Sondheim 90th Birthday Concert Take Me To The World, and was featured on PBS television in a documentary special in which she sang a feminist version of “Finishing The Hat” and joined Adam Gopnik and Raul Esparza to talk Sondheim on Poetry in America.
 She was also featured in The New York Times tribute to Sondheim in November 2021 as one of the top ten interpreters of his work.
 Her second Sondheim album, Sondheim In The City, was released on February 16, 2024, and earned her still more praise from the Times as, “one of Sondheim’s deepest-hearted but lightest touch interpreters.”